AssetFetch/spec/spec.md

 ## 9.2.
 Avoiding Relative Paths in `local_path`
 Datablocks of the `fetch.*` family specify a local sub-path for every component that needs to be appended to a local path chosen by the client in order to assemble the correct file structure for this asset.
-As specified in the [datablock requirements](#83-file-related-datablocks) the `local_path` MUST NOT contain relative references, especially back-references (`..`) as they can allow the provider to place files anywhere on the user's system ( Using a path like`"local_path":"../../../../example.txt"`).
+The `local_path` MUST NOT contain relative references, especially back-references (`..`) as they can allow the provider to place files anywhere on the user's system ( Using a path like`"local_path":"../../../../example.txt"`).
 Clients MUST take cate to ensure that components with references like `./` or `../` in their local path are rejected.

 <!-- CDN Link to use FontAwesomeIcons in some of the diagrams -->